isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 Visitors with mobile devices that are unable to download the TraceTogether app, may wish to rent a mobile device that is TraceTogether-compatible.
 Alternatively, they may obtain a TraceTogether token (S$13/token) at designated locations in Singapore.
 Click <a href="/health/tt-for-travellers#token" target="_blank">here</a> for more details.

-Visitors, must carry their rented mobile device or TraceTogether token with them at all times during their stay in Singapore.
+Visitors must carry their rented mobile device or TraceTogether token with them at all times during their stay in Singapore.
 If you change to another mobile device during your stay in Singapore, you must download and activate the TraceTogether app on that device.
 You must also retain the app on that device for the rest of your stay.

 #### 6. What happens if visitors are unable to receive an SMS One-Time Password (OTP) to register their profile on the TraceTogether app?